Ali-Mikael/Pen-testing/h2-dora.md

 ## Option 1
 Using the default virtual network provided and managed by `libvirt`.

-By issuing the command `$ ip a` we can notice the bridge device `virbr0` which acts as a virtual switch.
+By issuing command `$ ip a` on our host machine, we can notice the bridge device `virbr0` which acts as a virtual switch.

 <img width="1674" height="132" alt="2026-04-04-20:05:37" src="https://github.com/user-attachments/assets/e37d5b4a-d886-4568-ac66-41756ae57727" />